openziti/goroutine-analyzer/README.md

 * Windows x64
 * MacOS x64
-  * MacOS M1 support will be provided once GitHub actions provides M1 runners
+  * MacOS M1 support will be provided once GitHub actions provides M1 runners.
+In the meantime, you can use an application bundle or just clone and run.
 * Linux .deb
   * rpm builds are currently unavailable as GitHub actions only provides ubuntu runners.
 If anyone is interested an appimage build would probably be straightforward to add.
 * Application bundles with start scripts if Java is pre-installed on your system

-The application can also be run from source by cloning the repository and running `./gradlew run`
+The application can also be run from source by cloning the repository and running `./gradlew run`.
+I run with Java 17, but it will likely work with older versions as well.

 ## How to use
 ### Opening Stack Dumps